5 ways to prevent back pain as a hairdresser or beautician

 2. Change the height of your chair or table

-This is just as important if you’re a mobile hair and beauty therapist and having to wash your customer’s hair over their bath or sink.
+Adapting your environment and equipment to suit your height is just as important if you’re a mobile hair or beauty therapist, especially when you’re washing your client’s hair over their bath or sink.
 “The sink in your client’s home is not ergonomically set up for your height, stature and posture which will cause issues for your back”, says Lyndsay.
-Make sure you take regular breaks and set up your portable massage table to best suit your height.
+To avoid this, make sure you take regular breaks and set up your portable massage table to best suit your height.

 3. Try breathing exercises

-A key way to help relieve back pain is through breathing techniques.
-“I advise patients to try a lateral breathing technique: take a deep breath into the base of the lungs while expanding the rib cage out to the sides.
+A key yet easy way you can relieve back pain as you return to work is through breathing exercises.
+Lyndsay states “I advise patients to try a lateral breathing technique: take a deep breath into the base of the lungs while expanding the rib cage out to the sides.
 Because your ribs are connected to your spine, this loosens the rib cage off.
 You’ve also got a muscle that attaches below your rib cage down to your pelvis.
 Just by doing those breathing exercises you’ll lengthen and mobilise those muscles as well.”

-Try this breathing technique from Lyndsay: “Imagine you have a cake in front of you with 100 candles.
+“Imagine you have a cake in front of you with 100 candles.
 Take a big enough breath in to blow those candles out.
-When you do this you activate your core muscles which is an added benefit.
+When you do this, you activate your core muscles which is an added benefit.
 Do this four or five times to get the relaxation element of breathing and the mobilisation of the rib cage and the muscles.
 I’d suggest doing it a couple of times a day.”

 4. Take up pilates

-Strengthening your core muscles can help with back pain.
+If you’ve spent your lockdown taking up Pilates in an online class, we’ve got some good news!
+Strengthening your core muscles can really help with back pain.
 Lyndsay says, “Pilates trains your posture and muscles.
 If you’re a hairdresser or beautician with these static postures, you’re likely to develop muscle imbalances.
 Hairdressers tend to be tight in the hamstrings for example and weak in their glutes.
 Pilates irons out those muscle imbalances.”

 5. Be mindful of your body